Problems after ovarian cancer surgery

 There is a risk of problems or complications after any operation.
 Many problems are minor but some can be life threatening.
 Treating them as soon as possible is important.

-Possible problems include infection, bleeding, blood clots, swollen legs or bladder and bowel problems.
+Possible problems after ovarian cancer surgery include bleeding, swollen legs or bladder and bowel problems.
+Other risks include infection and blood clots.

 Infections